eseblis/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Speech Scientist and PhD Student at UNED
+role: Speech Scientist and PhD Student at

 # Organizations/Affiliations to show in About widget
 organizations: